-A non-Brit's guide to the royal wedding
+Royal wedding questions the Brits won't ask

 It's the royal residence which provided the backdrop for their engagement photos.

-Will Britain come to a standstill?
+Did Britain come to a standstill?

-No, but don't try to go sightseeing in Windsor on the day unless you love crowds.
+No, but don't try to go sightseeing in Windsor just yet, unless you love crowds.

-It's a big TV event in the UK, of course, but it's also a Saturday, so many Britons will carry on with their weekend as usual.
+It was a big TV event in the UK, of course, but it also fell on a Saturday, so many Britons will have carried on with their weekend as usual.

-For football fans, it is also FA Cup Final day, which for them is far more important.
+For football fans, the wedding coincided with FA Cup Final day, which for them is far more important.

 In 2011, more than 24m Britons watched Prince William and Kate tie the knot on television, placing it among the top 10 most-watched TV programmes in British history.
 More people watched the 1966 World Cup Final (32.3m) and Princess Diana's funeral in 1997 (32.1m).